The Pacific Sociological Association (PSA)

 Today the PSA is the professional association of sociologists in the Pacific Region of North America: Alaska, Hawaii, Montana, Oregon California, Nevada, Utah, Colorado, Wyoming, Arizona, New Mexico, Idaho, Washington, British Columbia and Alberta in Canada, and Baja California Sonora and Chihuahua in Mexico.
 Membership includes professors and students working at colleges and universities located throughout the United States, Mexico, and Canada, but especially those who live in the western region of those countries.
 Many Association members work as consultants, researchers, and administrators.
 Some members have government jobs and others own businesses.
 A significant number are graduate students.

-The Association holds an annual meeting in late March or early April and publishes a newsletter, The Pacific Sociologist, and a journal, Sociological Perspectives.
-You can access these documents, as well as application materials, at the PSA website.
+The Association holds an annual meeting in late March or early April and publishes a newsletter, The Pacific Sociologist, and a journal, Sociological Perpsectives.
+You can access these documents, as well as application materials, at the PSA website (www.pacificsoc.org).

-Each spring, the Department of Sociology at Gonzaga University provides training and support for undergraduates who seek to present their research at the PSAs.
-In 2011, the PSA annual meeting will be held March 10-13 at the Sheraton Hotel, downtown Seattle, WA.
-This year, the theme will be Sociologists as Claims Makers: Turning Theory into Action
+Each fall and spring, the Department of Sociology at Gonzaga University provides training and support for undergraduates who seek to present their research at the PSAs.
+In 2014, the PSA 85th annual meeting will be held March 27-30 at the Marriot Waterfront Hotel in Portland, OR.
+This year, the theme will be "(Un)Changing Institutions: Work, Family, and Gender in the New Economy."

-- Submit a Session Proposal for the 2011 Conference.
+- Submit a Session Proposal for the 2014 Conference.
 Deadline is August 1st.
-Please note that all proposed sessions must be approved by the program chair Lucy Dwight.
+Please note that all proposed sessions must be approved by the program chair.

-- The Program Chair for the 2011 conference is Lucy Dwight, ( firstname.lastname@example.org) University of Colorado Denver.
+- The Program Chair for the 2014 conference is Amy Orr, Linfield College.

 The Spokane Intercollegiate Research Conference (SIRC)